 The CRM template provides a starting point for people looking for an Excel-based CRM solution.
 It is designed to be easy to customize (limited only by your knowledge of Excel).

 In it's current form, this template is just a table formatted to allow sorting, filtering, and display of important customer information - a fancier version of the Contact List Template.

 The most complex part of the spreadsheet has to do with the conditional formatting used to highlight the dates in the Last Contact and Next Contact columns.
-I'm a fan of conditional formatting, but if you don't like it or want to change the colors, see the article "How to Use Conditional Formatting in Excel" to learn how to clear or change conditional formats.
+I'm a fan of conditional formatting, but if you don't like it or want to change the colors, see the article "How to Use Conditional Formatting in Excel" to learn how to clear or edit conditional format rules.
 For more information on using these columns, see below.

 How to Use the CRM Template in Excel

 Sorting and Filtering: This template is designed around Excel's built-in Sorting and Filtering features.
 With a couple clicks on the arrow in the column header, you can do things such as: